 Ensuring Fair Pricing for Consumers

-To safeguard fair pricing for consumers, government price control plays a crucial role in preventing market abuses and protecting economic stability.
-By setting maximum prices, you're shielded from the unpredictability of market fluctuations and potential price gouging, especially in sectors deemed essential like healthcare and utilities.
+To ensure fair pricing for consumers, government price control mechanisms are vital in curbing market abuses and stabilizing the economy.
+By establishing maximum prices for essential goods and services, these controls protect consumers from unpredictable market fluctuations and prevent price gouging, particularly in critical sectors such as healthcare and utilities.

 Impact on Market Stability